puppetlabs/puppet-strings/README.md

 ## Support

-Please log issues in [GitHub issues](https://github.com/puppetlabs/puppet-strings/issues).
+Please log issues in [GitHub issues](https://github.com/voxpupuli/openvox-strings/issues).
-Check out [CONTRIBUTING.md](https://github.com/puppetlabs/puppet-strings/blob/main/CONTRIBUTING.md) for tips on writing _the best_ issues.
+Check out [CONTRIBUTING.md](https://github.com/voxpupuli/openvox-strings/blob/main/CONTRIBUTING.md) for tips on writing _the best_ issues.

-There is also an active community on the [Puppet community Slack](https://slack.puppet.com) in the #forge-modules channel.

 We use semantic version numbers for our releases and recommend that users upgrade to patch releases and minor releases as they become available.